LuccaRPG: Well... no, because this is an RPG, and the only way to get around in an RPG is to fight things!

 - Deus Ex, which almost always had multiple ways to proceed through any given part of a level, only some of which involve killing anyone.
 In fact, you don't get cash or XP for fighting people, as all XP is doled out by prescripted locational triggers.

 - The Nameless Mod wisely follows this design philosophy.
-In fact, Deus Ex had five required kills (though all are commonly skipped by hardcore players.)
+Deus Ex has five required kills (though all are commonly skipped by hardcore players).
 The Nameless Mod has none.

 - Deus Ex: Human Revolution awards a lot more XP for sneaking around enemies unnoticed and peacefully solving the quests instead of rushing into combat all-out.
 Though the non-Director's Cut version does have unavoidable, full face-to-face boss fights; a stealth or non-combat character can have a hell of a time with those.

-- Strife was one of the first First-person Shooters to include RPG Elements, but managed to avert this trope.
-In addition to being able to enhance the player character's abilities, it also included NPCs that you could talk to, as well as Multiple Endings.
-And even then, ability upgrades weren't obtained by killing enemies for Experience Points, but instead were obtained over the course of the story by completing the main plot missions, and they come in the form of training sessions and biotech implants which became available one by one as you advanced in the main storyline.
+- Strife is one of the first first-person shooters to include RPG Elements, but managed to avert this trope.
+In addition to being able to enhance the player character's abilities, it also includes NPCs that you can talk to, as well as Multiple Endings.
+And even then, ability upgrades aren't obtained by killing enemies for Experience Points, but instead over the course of the story by completing the main plot missions, and they come in the form of training sessions and biotech implants that become available one by one as you advance in the main storyline.